wasilukowa/nawykownik/README.md

 # Nawykownik App :)

-Aplication as of 05/10/2020 still needs to be finished (work in progress) but first draft and basic functionality IS ON and can be found here: https://wasilukowa.github.io/nawykownik/#/
+Application as of 07/10/2020 still needs to be finished (work in progress) but most of the functionality is done and Habbit Tracker can be used to track your Good Habits :)

+Demo can be found here:
+https://wasilukowa.github.io/nawykownik/#/

 ### Used technologies: